raymondhongray/quick-start-packet/README.md

 ## Quick-Start-Packet ##
 This packet introduce a simple way to provide essential services for the BOLT SDK developing/testing.
-Support macOS X and ubuntu 16.04.
+Support Mac OS X and ubuntu 16.04.

 ### Essential Services ###
 The services include ```gringotts``` , ```postgres``` and ```gethpoa```.